mendersoftware/mender-artifact/Documentation/artifact-format.md

 the `version` value is a way to extend/change the format later if needed.
 Currently there is only version 1, but this document may describe later versions if they are created.
-The `compatibleDevices` value provides information about devices compatible with the given artifact.

 header.tar.gz